 Vetropack supplies the food and beverage industry with products that are used by millions of consumers.
-It is therefore extremely important to Vetropack that the health and safety of all customers and consumers is ensured at all times.
-Any faulty glass containers that could pose a risk to the health and safety of consumers would result in significant financial losses and damage to the company's reputation.
+It is therefore extremely important to Vetropack that the health and safety of all customers and consumers are ensured at all times.

-Vetropack takes measures to ensure that every glass container it manufactures is inspected in order to ensure the consistent high quality and safety of its products, as well as compliance with all legal and customer-specific requirements.
-Such inspections are the responsibility of the Quality and Management Systems department, which conducts its activities in line with the corporate purpose, values, strategy, and quality and safety policy.
-The management systems in place at all sites are certified in accordance with the requirements of the ISO 9001 quality management standard and the ISO 22000 food safety management standard (including the basic requirements for manufacturers of food packaging as defined in the TS/ISO 22002-4 technical specification).
-All glassworks, apart from the one in Italy, which was certified to ISO 22000 in 2020, are also certified in accordance with the requirements of Food Safety System Certification 22000 (FSSC 22000).
+Vetropack takes measures to ensure that all the glass containers it manufactures are inspected in order to ensure the consistent high quality and safety of its products, as well as compliance with all legal and customer-specific requirements.
+The management systems in place at all sites are certified in accordance with the requirements of the ISO 9001 quality management standard and the ISO 22000 food safety management standard.
+All glass works, apart from the one in Italy and in the Republic of Moldova, are also certified in accordance with the requirements of Food Safety System Certification 22000 (FSSC 22000).

-Ensuring the highest quality standards is also considered a key objective as part of the new Strategy 2030.
+Ensuring the highest quality standards is also considered a key objective as part of Strategy 2030.
 To check progress in this area, the number of complaints per glass container sold and critical defects identified internally are also recorded as management indicators.